2D Z-transform

 where $n_1,n_2$ are integers and $z_1,z_2$ are represented by the complex numbers:

 The 2D Z-transform is a generalized version of the 2D Fourier transform.
 It converges for a much wider class of sequences, and is a helpful tool in allowing one to draw conclusions on system characteristics such as BIBO stability.
-It is also used to determine the connection between the input and output of a linear Shift-invariant system, such as manipulating a difference equation to determine the system's Transfer function.
+It is also used to determine the connection between the input and output of a linear shift-invariant system, such as manipulating a difference equation to determine the system's transfer function.

 Region of Convergence (ROC)

 The Region of Convergence is the set of points in complex space where:

 In the 1D case this is represented by an annulus, and the 2D representation of an annulus is known as the Reinhardt domain.
 From this one can conclude that only the magnitude and not the phase of a point at $(z_1,z_2)$ will determine whether or not it lies within the ROC.
-In order for a 2D Z-transform to fully define the system in which it means to describe, the associated ROC must also be know.
-Conclusions can be drawn on the Region of Convergence based on Region of Support (mathematics) of the original sequence $(n_1,n_2)$.
+In order for a 2D Z-transform to fully define the system in which it means to describe, the associated ROC must also be known.
+Conclusions can be drawn on the Region of Convergence based on Region of Support of the original sequence $(n_1,n_2)$.

-Finite Support Sequences
+Finite-support sequences

-A sequence with a region of support that is bonded by an area $(M_1,M_2)$ within the $(n_1,n_2)$ plane can be represented in the z-domain as:
+A sequence with a region of support that is bounded by an area $(M_1,M_2)$ within the $(n_1,n_2)$ plane can be represented in the z-domain as:

 Because the bounds on the summation are finite, as long as z1 and z2 are finite, the 2D Z-transform will converge for all values of z1 and z2, except in some cases where z1 = 0 or z2 = 0 depending on $x(n_1,n_2)$.

-First Quadrant and Wedge Sequences
+First-quadrant and wedge sequences

 Sequences with a region of support in the first quadrant of the $(n_1,n_2)$ plane have the following 2D Z-transform: